-Check label for fiber content, then see Cycle Selection Chart on page 9 for cycle and temperature recommendations.
+Check label for fiber content, then see Cycle Selection Chart on page 10 for cycle recommendation.

 - Remove cotton and rayon knits (such as T-shirts, knit underwear) when still slightly damp.
-Stretch into shape and lay flat to finish drying. - 2.
-Knits made of synthetic fibers (polyester, nylon, acrylic, etc.) and blends, (polyester/cotton) tend to "pill."
+Stretch into shape and lay flat to finish drying. - Knits made of synthetic fibers (polyester, nylon, acrylic, etc.) and blends (polyester/cotton) tend to "pill."
 Rubbing during wearing and laundering causes small balls of fiber to form on the surface.
 Turn inside out to wash and dry.
 Remove from dryer as soon as tumbling stops. - Do not overdry.
 Overdrying can cause shrinkage and a build-up of static electricity.
 Some items may need touch-up ironing.